NASA, SpaceX Crew-2 mission: How to watch Dragon launch to the ISS

 NASA and SpaceX are gearing up for the second operational flight of the Crew Dragon spacecraft.
-On Thursday, four astronauts will hitch a ride in the Dragon, lifted into orbit atop the workhorse Falcon 9 booster.
+On Friday, four astronauts are scheduled to hitch a ride in the Dragon, lifted into orbit atop the workhorse Falcon 9 booster.
 It's going to be an early morning flight for US watchers.
 Here's how you can follow along live.

-SpaceX tweeted a video of Crew Dragon on Tuesday and said "teams are keeping an eye on launch site and downrange weather."
+The launch was originally scheduled for Thursday, but NASA bumped it back by a day due to "unfavorable weather conditions along the flight path."
+The US Space Force 45th Weather Squadron is predicting a 90% chance of good liftoff weather for Friday.

 NASA will livestream the launch, which will take place at the Kennedy Space Center in Florida.
-NASA TV coverage kicks off at 11 p.m.
-PT on Wednesday, April 21 with the actual launch targeted for 3:11 a.m.
-PT on Thursday, April 22.
+NASA TV coverage kicks off at 10:30 p.m.
+PT Thursday/1:30 a.m.
+ET Friday.
+The actual launch targeted for 2:49 a.m.
+PT/5:49 a.m.
+ET Friday.

-It will take roughly a day for the crew to reach the station with docking scheduled for 2:30 a.m.
-PT on Friday, April 23.
+It will take roughly a day for the crew to reach the station, with docking scheduled for 2:10 a.m.
+PT/5:10 a.m.
+ET Saturday.

 SpaceX and NASA are moving into the business-as-usual phase of their Commercial Crew Program partnership.
 The early test flights went well and the Crew-1 mission in 2020 went smoothly.
 Crew-2 marks the second crew rotation flight for Crew Dragon and the first with two international partner astronauts on board.